-Remuneration of members of the Board of Managing Directors in 2015.1)
+Remuneration of members of the Board of Managing Directors in 2016.1)

-In 2015, remuneration of the members of LBBW's Board of Managing Directors consisted of fixed, non-performance-based remuneration, variable performance-based remuneration and other benefits (primarily the use of a company car with a driver).
-Moreover, the members of the Board of Managing Directors are eligible for inclusion in a company pension scheme.
+In 2016, remuneration of members of LBBW's Board of Managing Directors consisted of fixed, non-performance-based remuneration and a performance-based variable component.
+In addition to the contractually agreed fixed salary, the fixed remuneration includes payments into the company pension scheme and all other benefits (essentially the use of a company car).